 The SBG Board is ultimately responsible for governance.
 The chairman is an independent non-executive and the roles of chairman and chief executive are separate.
 This board composition ensures there is a balance of power on the SBG Board, so no individual or group can dominate the SBG Board's processes or decision making and stimulates robust challenge and debate.
-In discharging its responsibilities, the SBG Board delegates authority to relevant board committees and individuals with clearly-defined mandates and delegated authorities, although the SBG Board retains its responsibilities.
+In discharging its responsibilities, the SBG Board delegates authority to relevant SBG Board committees and individuals with clearly-defined mandates and delegated authorities, although the SBG Board retains its responsibilities.
 Each committee has a mandate, which the SBG Board reviews at least once a year.
 Mandates for each committee set out its role, responsibilities, scope of authority, composition, terms of reference and procedures.
-The board's committees include the directors' affairs committee, audit committee, risk and capital management committee, the social and ethics committee, technology and information committee, model approval committee, remuneration committee and SBSA large exposure credit committee.
+The SBG Board's committee, the social and ethics committee, information technology committee, model approval committee, remuneration committee and large exposure credit committee.
 The group leadership council assists the chief executive in the day-to-day management of the affairs of the Group, subject to statutory parameters and matters reserved for the SBG Board.